exaloop/codon/docs/intro/differences.md

 Future versions of Codon will lift some of these restrictions by the introduction of e.g. implicit union types.

+# Numerics

+For performance reasons, some numeric operations use C semantics rather than Python semantics.
+This includes, for example, raising an exception when dividing by zero, or other checks done by `math` functions.
+Strict adherence to Python semantics can be achieved by using the `-numerics=py` flag of the Codon compiler.
+Note that this does *not* change `int`s from 64-bit.

 # Modules

 While most of the commonly used builtin modules have Codon-native